vbalbarin/azure-set-panexternaldynamiciplists-runbook/README.md

 New-AzRoleAssignment @splat
 # NB, This will take a few minutes to propogate

-# Test by repeating the followinng until success
+# Test by repeating the following until successful

 Set-AzStorageBlobContent `
   -Context $AZURE_STORAGE_CONTEXT_AAD `